3 Ways to Save Electricity at Home

 General Considerations for Energy Savings

-Our home was built in 1972 and is totally electric, with an "energy efficient" placard near the front door.
+Our home was built in 1972 and is totally electric, with an "energy-efficient" placard near the front door.
 When it was built, it probably was considered the state of the art in energy savings, but times have changed and such savings are even more important and even easier to attain.
-New products have come about, new concepts such as Energy Star ratings have been developed, and the idea of energy savings and green buildings has caught on throughout the building industry.
+New products have come about, new concepts such as Energy Star ratings have been developed, and the idea of energy savings and green buildings have caught on throughout the building industry.

 Energy savings can be broken down into several categories:

 - free or nearly free actions you might take

 I will address the categories separately as I go through the appliances and functions in your house:

 - The many little things that use electricity